Andowna9/llm-zoomcamp/03-evaluation/notes.md

 ### LLM As Judge

-Another way of evaluation is using an LLM as the one that compares and exlpains why answers may be similar or not.
+Another way of evaluation is using an LLM as the one that compares and explains why answers may be similar or not.
 An example prompt:

 ```python